pejakalabhargava/MovieFlicks/README.md

-# Project 1 - *Name of App Here*
+# Project 1 - *Movie Flicks*

-**Name of your app** shows the latest movies currently playing in theaters.
+**Movie Flicks** shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

-Time spent: **X** hours spent in total
+Time spent: **12** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-* [ ] User can **scroll through current movies** from the Movie Database API
+* [X] User can **scroll through current movies** from the Movie Database API
-* [ ] For each movie displayed, user can see the following details:
+* [X] For each movie displayed, user can see the following details:
-  * [ ] Title, Poster Image, Overview (Portrait mode)
+  * [X] Title, Poster Image, Overview (Portrait mode)
-  * [ ] Title, Backdrop Image, Overview (Landscape mode)
+  * [X] Title, Backdrop Image, Overview (Landscape mode)
-* [ ] Layout is optimized with the [ViewHolder](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView#improving-performance-with-the-viewholder-pattern) pattern.
+* [X] Layout is optimized with the [ViewHolder](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView#improving-performance-with-the-viewholder-pattern) pattern.

 The following **optional** features are implemented:

-* [ ] User can **pull-to-refresh** popular stream to get the latest movies.
+* [X] User can **pull-to-refresh** popular stream to get the latest movies.
-* [ ] Display a nice default [placeholder graphic](http://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#configuring-picasso) for each image during loading.
+* [X] Display a nice default [placeholder graphic](http://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#configuring-picasso) for each image during loading.
-* [ ] Improved the user interface through styling and coloring.
+* [X] Improved the user interface through styling and coloring.

 The following **bonus** features are implemented:

-* [ ] Allow user to view details of the movie including ratings and popularity within a separate activity or dialog fragment.
+* [X] Allow user to view details of the movie including ratings and popularity within a separate activity or dialog fragment.
-* [ ] When viewing a popular movie (i.e. a movie voted for more than 5 stars) the video should show the full backdrop image as the layout.
+* [X] When viewing a popular movie (i.e. a movie voted for more than 5 stars) the video should show the full backdrop image as the layout.
 Uses [Heterogenous ListViews](http://guides.codepath.com/android/Implementing-a-Heterogenous-ListView) or [Heterogenous RecyclerView](http://guides.codepath.com/android/Heterogenous-Layouts-inside-RecyclerView) to show different layouts.
-* [ ] Allow video trailers to be played in full-screen using the YouTubePlayerView.
+* [X] Allow video trailers to be played in full-screen using the YouTubePlayerView.
-    * [ ] Overlay a play icon for videos that can be played.
+    * [X] Overlay a play icon for videos that can be played.
-    * [ ] More popular movies should start a separate activity that plays the video immediately.
+    * [X] More popular movies should start a separate activity that plays the video immediately.
-    * [ ] Less popular videos rely on the detail page should show ratings and a YouTube preview.
+    * [X] Less popular videos rely on the detail page should show ratings and a YouTube preview.
 * [ ] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.
-* [ ] Apply rounded corners for the poster or background images using [Picasso transformations](https://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#other-transformations)
+* [X] Apply rounded corners for the poster or background images using [Picasso transformations](https://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#other-transformations)

 The following **additional** features are implemented: